udinmoInc/WindEffects/README.md

 3. Open a terminal in the repository root
 4. Run the setup command to configure the build environment

-The first build compiles IgniteBT and downloads dependencies, so it takes longer than subsequent builds.
+The first build compiles IgniteBT and discovers dependencies, so it takes longer than subsequent builds.

+### Optional Components

+The following components are optional and will be automatically disabled if their dependencies are unavailable:

+- **Crash Reporter**: Requires nlohmann/json library
+- **Asset Pipeline**: Requires nlohmann/json library
+- **Asset Importer**: Requires nlohmann/json library
+- **KindUI**: Requires nlohmann/json library
+- **GLM math library**: Optional for some runtime systems

+Missing optional dependencies will produce clear warning messages during build and the affected components will be disabled.
+The core engine will continue to build successfully.

+### SDK Configuration

+If you have SDKs in non-standard locations, configure paths by copying `IgniteBT.SDKs.json.example` to `IgniteBT.SDKs.json` and updating the paths.
+This file is gitignored to keep local configuration out of version control.

 ## Building the Engine